AEB-labs/docs-trade-compliance/docs/Data Subscriptions/using-the-data-feed-api.md

 ### Step 2: Download data feed part content

-For each data feed part metadata object received in Step 1, use the API method [dataFeedParts/{client}/{id}](ref:getdatafeedpartcontentforrest) to download the actual content of the data feed part.
+For each data feed part metadata object received in Step 1, use the API method [dataFeedParts()](ref:getdatafeedpartcontentforrest) to download the actual content of the data feed part.
 Use the ID of your client as the `{client}` and the `dataFeedPartId` field of the data feed part metadata object as the `{id}` path parameter.
 The response contains the content of the data feed part file in the format specified in the data extract definition (CSV, JSON, or XML).